Go back

 3. Balancing Risk Across Multiple Strategies

 Diversification naturally reduces risk, but it’s still important to implement a robust risk management framework that balances risk across your strategies.
+For guidance on this, consider reading our article on developing effective risk management strategies for prop firms.

 Establish Risk Limits for Each Strategy